-The Centre for Student Success (CSS) supports your academic experiences at Laurier, with services ranging from supplement instruction for traditionally hard courses (we’re looking at you, economics) to helping improve your writing and study skills.
+Our Centre for Student Success has a range of supports to help you plan your academic requirements, with services ranging from supplement instruction for traditionally hard courses (we’re looking at you, economics) to helping improve your writing and study skills.
 And our Accessible Learning Centre helps students with documented disabilities reach their full academic potential.

 Visit our Academic Services webpage to explore all the academic support available to you.

-The Career Development Centre is your resource for learning what you can do with your degree, finding a job and apply to further education.
-Our Co-operative Education department provides opportunies to gain paid work experience during your studies, while our Centre for Community Service-Learning can hook you up with volunteer placements that give you experience while you help a community in need.
-Be sure to check out our Student Life and Engagement office in Brantford or our Student Leadership Centre in Waterloo for even more opportunities for growth and leadership experience.
+The Career Centre is your resource for learning what you can do with your degree, finding a job and apply to further education.
+Our Cooperative Education department provides opportunities to gain paid work experience during your studies, while our Centre for Community Service-Learning can hook you up with volunteer placements that give you experience while you help a community in need.
+Be sure to check out our Centre for Student Life and Engagement, which has Waterloo and Brantford locations, for even more opportunities for growth and leadership experience.

 Your student government doesn’t just represent your interests – it offers plenty of opportunities to get involved in shaping the student experience.
 Be an icebreaker for O-Week, or get your campaign posters ready and run for president.